ISISDataPolicy/policy/data_policy.md

 2.11 The term ‘curation’ denotes the long-term storage, backup and protection of data in a manner that respects and guarantees the prescribed access-rights.

-2.12 The term 'embargo period' denotes the period of time in which access to data is restricted to the experimental team only.
-'Embargoed data' is data still within an embargo period.
+2.12 The term ‘embargo period’ denotes the period of time in which access to data is restricted to the experimental team only.
+‘Embargoed data’ is data still within an embargo period.

 ### 3. Raw data, facility generated reduced data and associated metadata